12 Self-Care Tips of the Weaning Mama

 Stick with Consistency

 Even though weaning may offer challenges, the more you stick to consistency in your new feeding routine, the smoother the process will be.
 Consistency helps create a predictable environment for your baby, which can reduce anxiety and make the transition easier.
+Check out this quick rundown of how to plan a weaning schedule that works for you.

 Keep a Supply of Frozen Breast Milk